15 Important YouTube Metrics For Saas Brand Monitoring & Customer Retention

 Repeated viewership of specific videos means the customer needs to fully understand the product usage.
 It signifies that they couldn’t fully grasp it on the first viewing or that the video is so valuable as a reference that customers return to it multiple times.

-Track repeat viewership for your SaaS products to understand areas where customers may need more support.
+Track repeat viewership for your SaaS product to understand areas where customers may need more support.
 This will then provide input to the content team, focusing on creating videos to address complex topics in detail.

 #14.
 Search terms